 If you’re experiencing ragweed-fueled itchy, irritated or swollen eyes, a doctor may suggest an eye drop to help with the symptoms.
 Allergy injections or sublingual immunotherapy (SLIT) are also available by prescription and are typically taken about three months before, or during, the allergy season.

 Allergens are virtually everywhere and allergic patients, unfortunately, can’t escape pollens in the air.
-Teladoc board-certified doctors are available to work with you 24/7 on preventing, managing and relieving fall allergy symptoms.
-Connect with Teladoc now so you’re always ready to move smoothly from season to season.
+Teladoc Health board-certified doctors are available to work with you 24/7 on preventing, managing and relieving fall allergy symptoms.
+Connect with Teladoc Health now so you’re always ready to move smoothly from season to season.

-Reach out to Teladoc online or by app 24/7 to speak with a doctor and get relief from your allergies today.
+Reach out to Teladoc Health online or by app 24/7 to speak with a doctor and get relief from your allergies today.

 SOURCES